vikasksrivastava/k_markdown_blog/AWSCSA_Associate/AWSCSA_Associate.md

 ### VPC Routing Basics

-Now lets take a look at a deeper level on the VPC Routing Basics.
-Internet  gateway , Subnets and the Routing table.
+Now lets take a look at a deeper level on the VPC Routing Basics the `Internet  gateway`, `Subnets` and the `Routing table`.

 `Internet Gateway` : The is a default internet gateway connected to the default VPC.
 It is horizontally scales in the backend and there is no need to manage the bandwidth and capacity of the same.
-It has built in Fault tolernace at the Amazon Networkign level.
+It has **built in Fault tolernace at the Amazon Networking level**.

+> We dont have to manage `Internet Gateways` bandwidth, AWS Does that for us.

 Again , you can only have **one Internet Gatewat attached a VPC**.
 Notice the attached `Internet Gateway` to the VPC in the picture below.